-Around one third of funding is currently allocated to green issues in line with broader European policy on climate change, renewable energy and energy efficiency.
-Grant allocations for the 4 'green' priority sectors account for 39% of total net allocations.
-These are the sectors that represent the most growth in comparison to the previous Grant period in which 22% of net allocations were geared towards the environment and sustainable development.
-In some countries, for example, Poland, Portugal, Romania and Spain, initial allocations steered towards the green priority sectors represent between 40% and 50% of total country allocations (Figure 5).
+More than one third of funding is currently allocated to green issues in line with broader European policy on climate change, renewable energy and energy efficiency.
+Grant allocations for the two 'green' priority sectors account for 39% of total net allocations.
+These are the sectors that represent the most growth in comparison to the previous Grant period in which 28% of net allocations were geared towards the environment and sustainable development.
+In some countries, for example, Bulgaria, Malta, Poland, Portugal and Spain, initial allocations steered towards the green priority sectors represent between 40% and 50% of total country allocations (Figure 5).